 Winter and cold weather babywearing

-Those are the questions many parents ask in winter season.
-In this article our babywearing consultants answer all this questions for you.
+In this article our babywearing consultants answer all this questions for you:

 How do I keep my baby warm during babywearing?

-It's simple keep you baby close to you with no unnecessary clothes layers between you.
-The advantage of babywearing over a stroller in winter is that you keep you baby warm with your own body heat.
-To use this adventage you should not put layers between you two.
-This mean you should not put a jacket, snowsuit or other outerwaer on you little one.
-Dress your child like yourself.It is important that your baby is comfortable, this is why we recommend you to the Lennylamb Bear Romper.
+Just keep your baby close to you with no unnecessary clothes layers between you and your little one.
+The advantage of babywearing over a stroller in winter is that you keep your baby warm with your own body heat.
+To use this advantage you should not put layers between you two.

 How to prepare for cold weather babywearing walks?

-Babywearing coats cover you and your baby while in a wrap or baby carrier.
-Having your baby and carrier under your coat will use your body heat to keep your baby warm.
+The best solution for winter and cold weather walks while carrying your baby in a carrier is a coat, jacket or poncho designed for babywearing.
+Having your baby and a carrier under your outwear will use your body heat to keep your baby warm.

 - Naturiou Babywearing Softshell Cover